defikitchen/Hulk-Staking/README.md

 - Metamask browser wallet.
 How to video?

-Note: if you already have MetaMask installed you can skip this step and move to part III.
+// If you have MetaMask installed, you can easily convert your assets in-App to USDT, the stablecoin required for staking on Hulk.Finance.

 The browser extension MetaMask is currently used by over 1 million users worldwide, and can be used to start exploring blockchain applications in seconds.